Sycamore Shoals State Historic Area: Facilities

+Park areas

+Main park area

+The main park area consists of the historic Shoals, the visitor center, a picnic area and the reconstructed Fort Watauga.
+It is located on the west side of the city of Elizabethton along the river.

 The Carter Mansion

 Listed on the National Register of Historic Places and built between 1775 and 1780, the Carter Mansion may be the only surviving material link to the Watauga Association and is the oldest frame house standing in Tennessee.
 John Carter and his son, Landon, built the frontier mansion, and the finely detailed interior and over-mantle paintings place the mansion among the most significant historic houses in Tennessee.

 John and Landon Carter were both prominent in political and military affairs, serving during the American Revolution and several conflicts with Native Americans.
 When Tennessee was admitted into the United States in 1796, Carter County was named for Landon Carter, and the county seat of Elizabethton was named for his wife, Elizabeth Maclin Carter.

+It is located on the east side of the city of Elizabethton.

+Sabine Hill

+On November 1, 2017 the Sabine Hill home and property was added to the park, as satellite property.

-Historical significance of the Sycamore Shoals State Historic Area
+Historical significance of the Park

 Colonial settlement

 The flatlands around Sycamore Shoals have been sporadically inhabited by Native Americans for thousands of years, and were probably cultivated during the Mississippian period (ca. 1000–1600 C.E.).
 When the first European explorers arrived in the area in the early 18th century, the Cherokee were using the flats as a gathering place for hunting expeditions.
 In the 1760s, long hunters and traders established stations and hunting camps in the Watauga Valley in the vicinity of Sycamore Shoals.
 These early explorers called the flats the Watauga "Old Fields" due to their resemblance to once-cultivated lands that had been left fallow.

 In 1770, James Robertson (a later founder of Nashville) made an excursion into the Watauga Valley, possibly to locate settlement sites for families fleeing the turmoil of the Regulator Movement in his native North Carolina.
 A trader pointed Robertson to the Old Fields, which Robertson later described as a "Promised Land" and planted a corn crop and built a cabin and corn crib.
 Robertson then departed for North Carolina, but returned to the Old Fields, a few months later, with several families to establish what became known as the Watauga settlement.